By Alyssa Gregory

 How can you get centered?
 STOP.
 Stop moving; stop jumping from one thing to the next; stop checking your email; stop checking Facebook; stop thinking about tomorrow; just stop.
 Close your eyes, and think about the next task or project you will be working on.
 Make an intention; set a small goal; recite a motivational mantra; do whatever it takes to reset your busy mind to think only about the here and now.

 Step 3: Create a Focus-Friendly Environment

-In a perfect world, life would slow down when you’re in work mode, and there would be no phone ringing, kids screaming, IM pinging, dogs barking, email notifications flashing, or anything else to distract you.
+In a perfect world, life would slow down when you’re in work mode, and there would be no phone ringing, IM pinging, dogs barking, email notifications flashing, or anything else to distract you.
 Of course, that will never happen, so minimized distractions are the best you can hope for.

 To put the distractions back in their place, you need to take some drastic steps.
 Shut down, close out, remove and hide the items that are the biggest distractions in your environment, and do it well before it’s time to get to work.

 When it comes to distractions beyond your control, try avoiding them by working on your most important tasks during off-hours.
 For example, you can capitalize on quiet early morning work time by having a plan laid out the day before for what you want to accomplish the next morning.
 It also doesn’t hurt to get organized and have everything ready to go when you need it.

 You are not a superhero.
 And you should not make yourself a martyr for your business.
 That means you can’t do it all yourself at the price of giving up eating, sleeping and living.